autoplot/documentation/javadoc/org/das2/event/DragRenderer.md

-# org.das2.event.DragRendererA DragRenderer provides the feedback to the human operator
+# org.das2.event.DragRenderer

- of what their mousing is doing.
+A DragRenderer provides the feedback to the human operator of what their mousing is doing.
 It applies constraints to the drag as well.
 It promotes the AWT mouse events into events that represent the operation, implementing for example mouse gestures.

 ***
 <a name="ghostColor"></a>
 # ghostColor